akiradeveloper/dm-writeboost/README.md

 Log-structured Caching for Linux

 ## What's new
+* dm-writeboost is now able to run on > v3.14
-I received Japanese OSS Encouragement award by developing dm-writeboost.
+* I received Japanese OSS Encouragement award by developing dm-writeboost.
 Thanks

 ## Overview
 dm-writeboost is an implementation of [Disk Caching Disk(DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).